| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The return value is the object needed by all other functions to access

-that gdbm
+that gdbm file.

 For example: